goaltools/goal/README.md

 * `sunplate run path/to/app` - Run a tool that watches the app files and rebuilds if necessary.
 It can be used as a task runner, too.

 ## License
-Distributed under the BSD 2-clause "Simplified" License.
+Distributed under the BSD 2-clause "Simplified" License unless otherwise noted.